-New research from the University of Texas at Austin suggests that people too often choose to send email or text when a phone call is more likely to produce the feelings of connectedness they crave.
+When it comes to texting vs calling, new research finds that calling wins hands down if your goal is to connect with someone in a meaningful way.
+A new study from the University of Texas at Austin suggests that people too often choose to send email or text when a phone call is more likely to produce the feelings of connectedness they crave.

-In the study, which recently appeared in the Journal of Experimental Psychology, people chose to type because they believed a phone call would be more awkward.
+The stud recently appeared in the Journal of Experimental Psychology.
+It found that people generally chose text because they believed a phone call would be more awkward.

 But they were wrong, according to the study’s co-author Amit Kumar.
 “People feel significantly more connected through voice-based media, but they have these fears about awkwardness that are pushing them towards text-based media,” he said.

-In one experiment, researchers asked 200 people to predict what it would be like to reconnect with an old friend via email or phone.
+In one experiment, researchers asked 200 people to predict what it would be like to reconnect with an old friend.
+The options were via text-based communication or phone.
 They then randomly assigned those participants to actually connect.
 Participants knew that a phone call would indeed make them feel more connected.
-Nonetheless, they still said they preferred to email because they expected calling would be too awkward.
+Nonetheless, they still said they preferred the text-based method because they expected calling would be too awkward.

 But the phone call went much better than an email, the study found.